What is the process of interpersonal therapy for depression?

 Interpersonal therapy typically takes place in one-hour sessions, usually weekly, that continue for 12 to 16 weeks.
 Depending on the severity of the depression, sessions might be continued for an additional four or more weeks.

-If you were being treated for depression with interpersonal therapy, the first few sessions, usually from one to three weeks, would be used for assessing your depression, orienting you to the ITP focus and process, and identifying specific interpersonal issues or problems you have.
+If you were being treated for depression with interpersonal therapy, the first few sessions, usually from one to three weeks, would be used for assessing your depression, orienting you to the IPT focus and process, and identifying specific interpersonal issues or problems you have.

 Together, you and the therapist would create a record of your interpersonal issues, rank them, and decide which one or two issues seemed most important to address in terms of your depression.